|Frontispiece “Poems on Various Subjects,” London, 1773 (Public Domain).|

 Abolitionists used Phillis Wheatley's work to argue for the humanness and capability of her people.
 But in the political defense of what should be self-evident sometimes we risk not getting the whole story.

-The challenge of her work to me is the realization that I have not really loved my neighbor until I see her—not merely as confessor of a common faith but as fellow confessor, not as an example to be cited or someone to be reached but as someone to be heard, not merely as an individual but as my neighbor.
+The challenge of her work to me is the realization that I have not really loved my neighbor until I see her—not merely as confessor of a common faith but as fellow confessor, not merely as an individual but as someone her own, not as an example to be cited or someone to be reached but as someone to be heard.